Costa Rica Ecolodges and resorts

 *Go kayaking through jungle waterways.

-*Book a turtle nesting tours (July-October).
+*Book a turtle nesting tour (July-October).

-*Go on a birdwatching tour.
+*Take a birdwatching tour.

 *Check out Canoe trips through the jungle.

-Corcovado National Park and Osa Peninsula
+Corcovado National Park and The Osa Peninsula

 This park is located in the southern part of the country.
 This primary rainforest in Central America’s Pacific coastline is a quiet, remote place.
 Here you will find pure nature – undiscovered and unspoiled.
+According to the National Geographic, it is “One of the most biologically intense places on Earth”.

-Cahuita and Puerto Viejo (Caribbean Coast)
+Cahuita and Puerto Viejo

 Cahuita is a Caribbean paradise with coral reefs, mangroves, sloths and jungle trails.
 Visit the Caribbean Coast to get some Afro-Caribbean vibes and for snorkeling.

-*You can visit indigenous Bribri communities.
+*Visit indigenous Bribri communities.

-*You can go on a jungle hike.
+*Go on a jungle hike.

 *Visit Puerto Viejo to get a glimpse of authentic Caribbean culture.